Certain laws are known to govern the resolution of issues related to marriage and family crises in the state of Florida.

 Divorce in marriage is part of the sad reality that can happen in that institution and as such, we have to be prepared for when it's inevitable.
 The Florida law court set the following requirements as a guide for law attorneys in Florida:

-– Impending divorcees must be resident in Florida for at least 6 months prior to the divorce date
+– Impending divorcees must be resident in Florida for at least 6 months before the divorce date

 – There must be a waiting period of up to 20 days after filing for a divorce before it is finalized and an entry of a final judgment dissolving the union.
 The state of Florida gives this waiting period with the hope that intending divorcee couples might make up and find love again while waiting.

 – Couples who wish to divorce on the grounds of a no-fault-based reason must present evidence showing that this is the case.
 This no-fault based divorce can also be earned in the case of one spouse being mentally challenged.

 Florida is governed by the Servicemembers Civil Relief Act of 2003 relating to military divorces.
 In a situation where military personnel is in the line of duty, he/she is protected from held in default for failing to react to a divorce action.
 Military laws for divorce were created to protect active military officers from being divorced without their knowledge.